RentDynamics/rentdynamics-cs/README.md

 var rdApiClient = new RentDynamicsApiClient(settings); //Store API client somewhere in a `static` field and reuse it for single-user scenarios

 var authenticationResource = new AuthenticationResource(rdApiClient);
-await authenticationResource.LoginAsync("<your-username>", "<your-password>"); //Optional step for full-access api credentials
+await authenticationResource.LoginAsync("<your-username>", "<your-password>"); //Optional step for by-pass user authentication api credentials

 var leadCardResource = new LeadCardsResource(rdApiClient);